 Interested in learning more about indica strains?
 Then take a look at our comprehensive guide about all things cannabis indica.

-What is Sativa?
+What is Cannabis Sativa?

 Cultivated throughout recorded history, cannabis sativa is harvested for its fiber, seeds, and oil, which have been historically used for industrial, nutritional, and medicinal purposes.
 Today, sativa cannabis strains still grow wild throughout many humid and tropical areas of the world.